Since the beginning of the cannabis phenomenon, there has always been delta-9 THC.

 What Is The Difference Between HHC vs Delta 9?

-HHC is claimed to generate a mind-stimulating and invigorating high, which makes it suitable for social situations and creative work.
+HHC products are claimed to generate a mind-stimulating and invigorating high, which makes it suitable for social situations and creative work.
 It is also thought to have milder intoxicating effects than marijuana's delta-9 THC.
 It is therefore perfect for first-time users or those who have had a terrible experience with anxiety and paranoia while using marijuana.

 PBS (2014).
 Frontline. https://www.pbs.org/wgbh/pages/frontline/shows/dope/etc/cron.html